 Does Avi Offer a Virtual Load Balancer ?

 No, Avi Networks does not offer a virtual load balancer.
-Avi offers a software-defined load balancing solution called the Avi Vantage Platform, which uses a software-defined scale-out architecture that separates the central control plane (Avi Controller) from the distributed data plane (Avi Service Engine).
+Avi offers a software-defined load balancing solution called Avi, which uses a software-defined scale-out architecture that separates the central control plane (Avi Controller) from the distributed data plane (Avi Service Engine).
 It delivers extensible application services including load balancing, security and container ingress on ONE platform across any environment.
-Avi Vantage is 100% REST API based that makes it fully automatable and seamless with the CI/CD pipeline for application delivery.
-With elastic autoscaling, Avi Vantage can scale based on application loads.
+Avi is 100% REST API based that makes it fully automatable and seamless with the CI/CD pipeline for application delivery.
+With elastic autoscaling, Avi can scale based on application loads.
 And built-in analytics provide actionable insights based on performance monitoring, logs and security events in a single dashboard (Avi App Insights) with end-to-end visibility.